miriamgreis/API-Tools-Playground/README.md

 Pick one operation with failing tests and explore why the tests are failing.
 Usually, it is easy to fix most of the contract test errors because we know the API which we are testing very well.
 Knowing the expected behavior, we can quickly spot what's going wrong.
-This is not the case for the Swagger Petstore API.
+This is not the case for the bump.sh Train Travel API.
-To better understand the errors, it is helpful to open the Swagger Petstore API in the [Swagger Editor](https://editor.swagger.io) and experiment with the tryout to understand the expected behavior of the operations.
+To better understand the errors, it is helpful to open the OpenAPI specification in the [Swagger Editor](https://editor.swagger.io) and experiment with the tryout to understand the expected behavior of the operations.
 Then try to correct the OpenAPI file to make the tests pass.

 ### Test Our Own API